ian-lundy27/Workshop-Lab/README.md

 # **Sentiment analysis**

+The words used and the values assigned to them used to evaluate the positivity/negativity of articles are stored in lexicon_scores.txt.

-CSV of words and their polarity used is stored under word-sentiments.csv.
-The list was sourced from https://mpqa.cs.pitt.edu/lexicons/subj_lexicon/ and reduced to a csv of only word and polarity.
+The CSV of modifying words used is stored under modifiers.csv.
+The list was sourced from files from https://mpqa.cs.pitt.edu/lexicons/effect_lexicon/ and reduced to a single file.

 # **Overview**